bacalhau-project/docs/setting-up/workload-onboarding/container/index.md

 The output you're seeing is in two parts: **The first line:** `13:53:46.478 | INF pkg/repo/fs.go:81 > Initializing repo at '/root/.bacalhau' for environment 'production'` is an informational message indicating the initialization of a repository at the specified directory `('/root/.bacalhau')` for the `production` environment. **The second line:** `ab95a5cc-e6b7-40f1-957d-596b02251a66` is a `job ID`, which represents the result of executing a command inside a Docker container.
 It can be used to obtain additional information about the executed job or to access the job's results.
 We store that in an environment variable so that we can reuse it later on (env: `JOB_ID=ab95a5cc-e6b7-40f1-957d-596b02251a66`)

-To print out the **content of the Job ID**, run the following command:
+To print the **content of the Job ID**, execute the following command:

 ```
 docker run -t ghcr.io/bacalhau-project/bacalhau:latest \